MervanTemel/mervan/README.md

 ### Limitations:
 - Only 30 days of data
-- Manual competitor price tracking
+- Competitor price was manually collected
-- No distinction between ad and organic traffic
+- No data on advertising or conversion rates
-- Limited generalization power of short-term models
+- Traffic sources (organic vs. ad) not differentiated

-### Future Enhancements:
+### Future Plans:
-- Extend dataset over multiple months for seasonality analysis
+- Automate competitor price collection
-- Use advanced models like Random Forest or XGBoost
+- Track ad spend and conversion metrics
-- Automate data extraction and tracking tools
+- Build ensemble models with longer-term data
-- Integrate conversion rate and advertising spend metrics
+- Apply time-series forecasting techniques (e.g., ARIMA)

 ---

-## Final Conclusion
+## Conclusion

-- 📉 **Lower Prices → Higher Sales**
+- 📊 **Visitor traffic is the strongest sales driver**
-- 📈 **Traffic = Strongest Predictor**
+- 📉 **Lower prices result in significantly higher sales**
-- 🛍️ **Promotions Help, But Need Margin Control**
+- 🛍️ **Promotions help—but depend on timing and pricing**
-- 🤖 **Decision Tree Model (Model 4) performs best (R² = 0.92)**
+- ❌ **Competitor prices had no immediate effect**
-- ❌ **Competitor Prices = Little Immediate Impact**
+- 🧠 **Model 4 (Decision Tree - All Features) performed best (R² = 0.92)**

-This study enabled me to transform personal business intuition into measurable, actionable insight.
-With statistical tools and machine learning, I developed a scalable approach to pricing optimization for **Popizone**.
+This project helped me combine real-world business data with academic tools from DSA210.
+I now have a data-backed approach to pricing and marketing in e-commerce.

 ---